williamle8300/SoundCloud-Genres/README.md

 =================

 ## About
-- focused on spotlighting the lastest, greatest unsigned musicians doing electronic music: house, ambient, dubstep, chill, dance, jungle, mash-ups.
+- focused on spotlighting the latest, greatest unsigned musicians doing electronic music: house, ambient, dubstep, chill, dance, jungle, mash-ups.
 - focused on spotlighting the best remixes
 - offer a weekly email subscription service that will send you download links for the Top 4 in your favorite'd #genres.

 ## Upcoming

 ### 1.0
+- sort by plays, sort by likes, sort by recent
 - refactor code
 - refactor css